berserk207/berserk207.github.io/docs/projects.md

 **Tasks:**

-* Set-up Jenkins for running various tests so it will be part of the deployment process.
+* Set-up Redmine to be used for project and issue management by the developers and IT Support.
+* Also set up separate redmine to be used by other departments that are tasked in supporting tutor concerns.

 ## Percona + Syncthing for local development database